 Division of Social Studies

-Politics can be understood in many ways: as a struggle for power over other people, groups, and nations; as a social process that determines who has what kinds of authority and how this affects particular communities; as a series of conversations or disputations about what counts as a "public problem" and how to address public problems; or as an art or science of institutional design, especially the design of governments and international institutions.
+Politics can be understood in many ways: as a struggle for power over other people, groups, and nations; as a social process that determines who has what kinds of authority and how this affects particular communities; as a series of conversations or disputations about what counts as a “public problem” and how to address public problems; or as an art or science of institutional design, especially the design of governments and international institutions.
 However it is defined, politics matters.
-Political outcomes shape the choices we can make as individuals, and the fates of communities, nations, and states.
+Political outcomes shape the choices we can make as individuals as well as the fates of communities, nations, and states.

 The Political Studies Program at Bard welcomes students who care about politics and want to reason critically about political outcomes and debates at the local, national, and international levels.
 The program intends to inform responsible participation in American and global public affairs.
 It also prepares students for work and/or further study in political science, international affairs, public policy, law, cultural studies, and related fields.